-To accommodate the extensive work involved in the renovation, the Brooks Stevens, George Mann Niedecken, Landfall Press, and Anthony Petullo Collection Archives will close beginning July 1, 2014 and will remain closed through the duration of the construction project until Fall 2015.
+To accommodate the extensive work involved in the Museum’s Plan for the Future renovation project, the Brooks Stevens, George Mann Niedecken, Landfall Press, and Anthony Petullo Collection Archives will be closed for the duration of construction, until fall 2015.

 The collections of the George Mann Niedecken Archives consist primarily of the design drawings for interior furnishings, including furniture, rugs, window treatments, lighting, and murals, executed by George Mann Niedecken.
 The collections contain office records, documents, furniture catalogs, and ephemera of the Niedecken-Walbridge Company, as well as vintage photographs of Niedecken-designed interiors.
 The collection also includes drawings and paintings of various subjects completed by Niedecken while he was an art student and throughout his life.
 In addition, the archives comprises a limited number of records relating to other Prairie School architects and designers, including design drawings for homes and furniture by Frank Lloyd Wright, as well as correspondence between Wright and Albert Adelman.
 The collection further contains a large number of Russell Barr Williamson architectural home designs.